Frequently Asked Questions (FAQ's)

 Where do I find data on work stoppages with less than 1,000 workers?

-The Federal Mediation and Conciliation Service issues a monthly report showing all work stoppages.
-The data are available at www.FMCS.gov.
+The Federal Mediation and Conciliation Service (FMCS) issues a monthly report showing all private industry work stoppages.

 How can I get historical information?

 The BLS has data available from 1993 to the present for major work stoppages involving 1,000 or more workers.
-A worksheet containing these data is available here:
+A worksheet containing these data is available at www.bls.gov/web/wkstp/monthly-listing.htm.

-Limited data back to 1947 are included in Table 1 of the annual work stoppages news release; see www.bls.gov/news.release/wkstp.toc.htm and
+Limited data back to 1947 are included in an annual historical table at www.bls.gov/web/wkstp/annual-listing.htm.

 The publications linked below include detailed information on work stoppages from 1936 to 1979: